 Are you bored with your morning toast?
-Looking to spice up the Christmas gifts this year?
+Looking to spice up the condiments in your fridge?
 You're in luck because jam isn't just about grape and strawberry anymore.
 As it turns out, there are all kinds of things you can jam!
 Do you know the difference between jam, jelly, and preserves?
-Now that we've covered that, let's get onto the wild jam recipes.
+Now that we've covered that, let's get onto the unusual jam recipes.

 From weird to semi-normal, there isn't one of these jams I wouldn't immediately spread on a piece of toast.
-So put your aprons on, and get your canning jars ready.
-Before you know it, you'll become something of a legend in your neighborhood for tackling these 15 fun and funky jam recipes.
+The best part is, there's a jam for everyone, so you can personalize yours to match the flavors you prefer and the dishes you typically put jam onto.
+If this sounds like a perk for your kitchen and food experience as a whole, put your aprons on, and get your canning jars ready.
+Before you know it, you'll become something of a legend in your neighborhood for tackling these 15 fun and unusual jam recipes.

 1. Pumpkin Jam

 It makes it all taste like pumpkin pie!
-This recipe skips the commercial pectin that typically binds together jam, and is the perfect small batch for a beginner jammer to try.
-Just make sure you wash jars well!
+This recipe skips the commercial pectin that typically binds together jam, and is the perfect small batch for a beginner jammer to try if using a new canner kit.
+Just make sure you wash the jars well in boiling water before starting!

 2. Carrot Cake Jam